1- What is UL certification?

 In this field the main reference standards are the ANSI B11 series standards.

-The manufacturer must provide a machine that is also safe from a "mechanical" point of view so that its user customer complies with the CFR (Code of Federal Requlations) issued by OSHA, which are required by law.
+The manufacturer must provide a machine that is also safe from a "mechanical" point of view so that its user customer complies with the CFR (Code of Federal Regulations) issued by OSHA, which are required by law.

 14- What to do if you want to sell a car in the USA?